 Moda Core is 60", why is that?

 A short length helps you stand in the right place on the surfboard.
 When a Moda-based surfboard flexes, the water is pushing the board around your feet.
-This means standing in the right place is important for the board to flex properly, and for our internal wood core, that only happens if each foot is on either side of the core's widest point.
-You don't have to stand centered on the board, but a traditional on-tail stance doesn't work at all because that doesn't leave any board behind you for the water to push.
+This means standing in the right place is important for the board to flex properly, and for our internal wood core, that only happens if each foot is on either side of the core's mid-point.
+You don't have to stand centered on the board, but a traditional on-tail stance doesn't work at all because that doesn't leave any board behind you for the water to push and keep the center flex positive.

 Moda Cores of 60"+ are certainly possible to build and would work properly provided the surfer stands in the right spot.